-We have been getting a lot of support for our relief efforts in Haiti.
-We are > sincerely grateful for everyone’s help.
-KIRF’s Director and co-founder Mark > Kirwin is coordinating a Stage II relief effort in Haiti that will distribute > relief supplies that are desperately needed and will be distributed directly to > those that need them the most. > > Donate to KIRF’s Stage II disaster relief for Haiti>
+We have been getting a lot of support from our relief efforts in Haiti.
+We are sincerely grateful for everyone’s help.
+KIRF’s Director and co-founder Mark Kirwin is coordinating a Stage II relief effort in Haiti that will distribute relief supplies that are in desperate need and will be distributed directly to those that need them the most.

+Donate to KIRF’s Stage II disaster relief for Haiti>

 (Donations earmarked for Haiti in the next few weeks will go to helping survivors of the earthquake in Haiti.)

 Stage II relief is disaster relief that occurs generally after the elemental needs for immediate survival such as water, medical aid, food and safety are met.
 Our stage II relief projects are focused on social, economic and environmental sustainability.
 We help people regain their financial self-sufficiency and quality of life.
 We also like our aid endeavors to be also environmentally sustainable.
 When coordinating disaster relief in an afflicted area we find local community leaders or humanitarian institutions (schools, medical clinics, churches) and work with them to deliver in-kind aid and aid solutions that are culturally appropriate and go to those most in need.